Lykkeskov/Informatik/README.md

 Adequacy (dækning/tilstrækkelighed): Hvis alle linjer bliver udført mindst en gang i en test er der 100% dækning.
 100% statement covereage tilføjer ofte ekstra arbejde, men det er et godt værktøj til at se om der er noget man skal forbedre.
 Dog er 100% ikke det samme som at algoritmen virker som ønsket, alle ting gås bare igennem.

+# Human Computer Interaction - Engelsk forelæsning
+Course has two tracks
+Track A: theory and methoes for designing UI
+Track B: Technical stuff for building UI

+UI need sto adapt to diff. aspect ratios and screen sizes - in html/css we can use bootstrap.
+Responsive Web Design is a combination of:
+- media queries: make rules apply if condition is met, fx number of px on screen.
+We can also make it look nice when printed on paper
+- fuild gruids: use relative values % to make UI look good on any screen size (use breakpoints for when to change layout).
+Common ways are multicol, felxbox, and css grid (allows the distribution if avaible space across grid tracks)
+- fluid images: with responsive images we can load differently sized images depending on the screen size.